koke228666/SAWU/README.md

 # Some info about Smeshariki AW game archives
 This is just a data stream, that contains WAV, DDS and other files.
-No compressing, no encrypting.
+Textures are compressed, no encrypting.
 Simple as apple.

 Current realisation of SAWU **WILL NOT BE UPDATED!**